xz3420/xz3420/README.md

 Looking for graduate jobs now!
 Interested in: \
 AI engineering, Machine learning, Consulting, Bioinfomatics...

+This webpage is created for me to present some of my projects.
 Glad to share & connect & discuss :raised_hands: \
 she/her/hers